Using Nikon flash, indoor and outdoors

-The Nikon® flash system is a wonderful tool.
+The Nikon Speedlights flash system is a wonderful tool.
 Notwithstanding, new users seem disconcerted with the names, descriptions and instructions to use it, not to mention how to use it well.
 Most feel a visual demonstration is imperative, so here it is.
+In this article you will find many samples images of using Speedlights under various conditions, indoors and outdoors.

 All tests were performed with a Nikon F100 camera on a sturdy tripod with a pro ballhead, SB-28 speedlights, AF-S 28-70mm f/2.8D ED Zoom Nikkor with 81A filter from 8.8 feet (2.7 meters) at 70mm focal length, shot on Fujichrome Provia 100F Professional (RDPIII).